aristanetworks/avd/ansible_collections/arista/avd/docs/pyavd.md

 ## Known limitations

 - No support for inline Jinja2 or custom Jinja2 templates.
-- Input data and "structured_configs" will be in-place updated by various pyavd functions.
+- Input data and "structured_configs" will be in-place updated by various PyAVD functions.
   Make sure to deep copy the data first if modifications are not allowed.
 - The logic uses the hostname as the unique identifier for each device, so overlapping hostnames will not work.
 - For `get_avd_facts()`, `fabric_name` is not used or verified and may differ between devices.